gymrek-lab/TRTools/trtools/prancSTR/README.rst

 Output files
 ------------

-prancSTR output file contains mosaicism predictions generated for each locus.
-It is up to the user's discretion to filter out for high confidence mosaic allele calls.
+The prancSTR output file contains mosaicism predictions generated for each locus.
+Note, this file contains statistics for all tested loci and it is up to the user's discretion to filter out for high confidence mosaic allele calls.
 The output generated is a tab-delimited file with 16 columns where each row represents predicted mosaicism at STR:

 * :code:`sample`: The ID of the sample whose locus is being analyzed.